 ABSTRACT

 Bowfin (Amia calva) ecology in the Great Lakes is poorly understood, despite their role as a predator in one of the most economically important fisheries in the United States.
 The goal of this study was to investigate Bowfin ecology in Green Bay, Lake Michigan, described in the context of a stochastic ecosystem with latitudinal and longitudinal hydrogeomorphic and environmental gradients.
 Migratory activity was characterized over six years (2014-2019) in a seasonally flooded inland wetland connected to Green Bay.
 Moderate rates of interannual return were documented in tagged fish, and migration movements were positively associated with wetland water temperature.
-Bowfin were also collected from seven coastal wetland sites within Green Bay in 2014 and 2015 to assess age, growth, mortality, and diet composition.
-Bowfin age estimates ranged from 0 to 19 years and growth rate estimates are similar to reported rates in other Midwest systems.
+Bowfin were also collected from seven coastal wetland sites within Green Bay in 2014 and 2015 to assess age, growth, mortality, and trophic niche space.
+Bowfin age estimates ranged from 0 to 19 years and growth and mortality estimates are similar to reported rates in other Midwest systems.
 Between reader precision of age estimation from two hard structures was high (Lapilli mean coefficient of variation [CV] = 7.88%; Sagittae CV = 7.00%) and estimates from the two structures were similar (CV = 13.22%).
-Conditional natural mortality was estimated to be 28.1% for males and 42.0% for females.
-Stomach contents and stable isotope analysis indicated a large and flexible trophic niche, with fish undergoing an ontogenetic diet shift from small arthropods and fish in their first year to crayfish and larger fish as adults.
+Stable isotope analysis indicated a large and flexible trophic niche, with fish undergoing an ontogenetic diet shift in their first year to adults.
 Our description of Bowfin natural history in Green Bay supports the historic characterization as a flexible, generalist predator capable of using diverse wetland habitats and resources.

 INTRODUCTION